trendiamo/core/infra/digital-ocean-console.md

 ## Description

 This droplet has apps managed by dokku.
-The apps are: `console-backend`, `shopify-app`.
+The apps are: `console-backend`, `shopify-app`, `slack-bot`.

 ## Commands to setup